biotaphy/tutorials/_sphinx_config/tutorial/w1_overview.md

 5. Copy the container **/volumes/output** directory back to the local data directory.
 6. Stop and delete the container.
 All outputs in the docker volume are preserved and accessible the next time it is attached to a container.

-Some tools will require an additional JSON-format configuration file.
-In these cases, the :term:`JSON` file will be specified in the command-configuration file.

 ## Outputs